Monday, 17 August 2026 MUMBAI EDITION LIVE

 Choosing your base

-Whatever you pick, book the first night or two in advance, arrive with a rough idea of the fare to your door, and don’t be shy about asking to see the room first.
+Whatever you pick, book the first night or two in advance, arrive with a rough idea of the fare to your door, and never be shy about asking to see the room first.
 Mumbai looks after people who plan a little — and a good, honest budget bed here comes with something no five-star can sell you: a front-row seat to the most alive city in India.

 X Facebook Telegram